Practical Steps to Achieve Enterprise Digital Transformation

 The best way to pick a vendor (assuming several bidders) would be to put them through a “real test scenario”.
 Create a Proof of Concept requirement document (POC) that you would want all vendors to execute in a short period (weeks, not months).
 Once POC is completed by the vendor, have them come to your office for a detailed discussion around their platform, technology, services, and how they went about building your POC.
 By comparing apples to apples, you will have a good sense of the vendor that is right for you.
 Based on their performance at this stage and their cost estimates for the next three phases, you would be able to shortlist and select the vendor for your project.
 This is also the time to negotiate a contract and deliverables for the next phase.

 This is the phase, where the selected vendor would bring in their team of Business Analysts, Architects, and Designers and capture all your business and technical requirements.
-On your end, you would have a Project Manager to manage various internal stakeholders, scheduling meetings, and approving documents captured by the vendor.
+On your end, you would have a Project Manager to manage various internal stakeholders, schedule meetings, and approve documents captured by the vendor.
 This is also the time to come up with improved workflows, discarding any sub-systems that are no longer needed as well as chalking out a long-term plan for maintenance and upgrades.
 At the end of this Phase, ask the vendor for the final cost estimation for the Implementation and Maintenance Phases that are coming up next.

 In this phase, your chosen vendor would work very closely with your IT and Business stakeholders as they gradually roll out the project according to a well-defined plan.
 This should not in any way disrupt your existing business.
 But at the same time, your vendor will start training and gradually bring your team on to the new platform.
 It is critical that your users get accustomed to the new system, give feedback for improvements, and help vendors with business validations.
 If all goes well, you should have a new system that was well thought out, executed, tested, and now deployed in the Cloud.